Bealby/lisa-fairfield/README.md

 <h1>DEPLOYMENT</h1>

-<p>To allow for GitHub repository to be published, please take the following steps:</p>
+<h3>To allow for GitHub repository to be published, please take the following steps:</h3>

 **1. Load up GitHub at https://github.com**